 The agreement contains customary representations, warranties and covenants.
-In addition, as part of the agreement, Corby agreed to indemnify Sazerac in respect of a misrepresentation, breach of covenant, preclosing liabilities and certain environmental matters.
+In addition, as part of the agreement, Corby agreed to indemnify Sazerac in respect of a misrepresentation, breach of covenant, pre-closing liabilities and certain environmental matters.
 Based on current facts and circumstances, no material liability is anticipated in respect of this indemnification, and no provision has been made in the financial results for this contingency.

-This transaction allowed the Company to streamline its portfolio with a more focused and targeted collection of brands, and to focus resources on the long term growth of its core portfolio of premium spirits and wines as part of its brand prioritization strategy.
-The bottling facility in Montréal had been increasingly underutilized with Corby-owned brand production in recent years and, thus, increased the Company's reliance on ancillary and low margin contract bottling activities to fill this capacity.
-Corby will continue its relationship with the facility and source the production of certain brands with the new ownership.
+This transaction, together with the sale of the Seagram Coolers brand, allowed the Corporation to streamline its portfolio with a more focused and targeted collection of brands, and to focus resources on the long term growth of its core portfolio of premium spirits and wines as part of its brand prioritization strategy.
+The bottling facility in Montréal had been increasingly underutilized with Corby-owned brand production in recent years and, thus, increased the Corporation's reliance on ancillary and low margin contract bottling activities to fill this capacity.
+Corby continued its relationship with the facility and sourced the production of certain brands with the new ownership.

-In fiscal 2011 the brands and manufacturing facility disposed of contributed a combined \$5.7 million to net earnings on sales of \$32.2 million.
-Therefore, the transaction is expected to have a material impact on Corby's future operating results.
-Direct comparisons to prior periods will be less meaningful, and as such, the impact of the transaction has been explained throughout this Annual Information Form, where applicable.
+In fiscal 2011, the brands and manufacturing facility disposed of contributed a combined \$5.7 million to net earnings on sales of \$32.2 million.
+Therefore, Corby's financial results following the date of the transaction (i.e., October 31, 2011) were materially impacted as they no longer include earnings from the disposed brands and disposed manufacturing facility.